Skip to main content

 Check the Active Directory

 • Is your Active Directory server slow?
-ShareGate Migrate needs to perform several calls to the directory in order to properly allocate users at the destination and assign the correct roles and permissions, which can affect speed considerably.
+ShareGate Migrate needs to perform several calls to the directory to properly allocate users at the destination and assign the correct roles and permissions, which can affect speed considerably.

 Your workstation

 • Are you set to High performance?
-Though it might seem like the better option, if your server cannot handle the high volume of requests, this setting will actually slow things down.
+Though it might seem like the better option, if your server cannot handle the high volume of requests, this setting will slow things down.
 Try a few levels out to find the one that works for you.

 • Are there any bottlenecks on your servers?
 This can be assessed by looking at the CPU, the number of cores, memory, and queue lengths on the Disk.